arnaudbesnier/forest-meteor/README.md

 ## Requirements

-This package work in a specific configuration.
+This package works in a specific configuration.
 Your Meteor project must:
-- Use the aldeed:simple-schema Meteor package (https://github.com/aldeed/meteor-simple-schema)
+- Use the `aldeed:simple-schema` Meteor package (https://github.com/aldeed/meteor-simple-schema)
 - Define a schema for each collection you want to see in ForestAdmin
 - Store your collections schemas in the global variable `Meteor.Schemas` as described below:
 ```javascript